HifzaZaheer96/QAC-SFIA-2/README.md

 <a name ="unittesting"></a>
 ## Unit Testing
 + Testing URL to check whether the app has been deployed successfully and each web page is up and running.
-+ Testing Database to ensure data gets inserted and deleted successfully via the web application to ensure there are no errors runnung the Dynamic Web Application and to validate each unit of the software performs as it is designed to do so.
++ Testing Database to ensure data gets inserted successfully via the web application to ensure there are no errors runnung the Dynamic Web Application and to validate each unit of the software performs as it is designed to do so.

 ### Unit Testing URLs:
 All the web pages were tested and even pages that don't exist were tested too to ensure that the user can access what is accessible to them and can't access what is not accessible to them.